 So don’t get discouraged when you’re putting out your live videos and you don’t get a hundred viewers live.
 Or five likes or whatever that number is for you.

 Don’t let that get you down.
 Don’t let that stop you from showing up.

 You know, this is something I teach inside of my program.
-Coaches Go Live is that we have to go in with a certain mindset in order for us to be successful.
+The Video Advantage is that we have to go in with a certain mindset in order for us to be successful.

 And in order for us to continue to show up consistently for our audience because when we do that’s when we get noticed – that’s when we really start to stand out and that’s when those conversations come, then those collaborations, then those sales.